Labour support falters as Rotorua electoral bill 'fallen foul' of Bill of Rights

 Parker did not wish to comment in response.

-Public law expert and lawyer Graeme Edgeler said the bill was "wholly unnecessary" as three seats was already achievable under current law.
+Public law expert and lawyer Graeme Edgeler said the bill was "wholly unnecessary" as three seats were already achievable under current law.

 "The purpose isn't to ensure Māori representation on the council, it's to diminish non-Māori representation on the council.